Carine Feyten: Career

 Prior to moving to the United States, Feyten earned a BA in Germanic Philology and MA in English, Dutch, and Education, both from University of Louvain (UCLouvain).
 She went on to earn a PhD in Second Language Acquisition from the University of South Florida.
 She stayed on as faculty at USF, and concluded her 23-year tenure there in 2006.
 Prior to taking her current role at TWU, she served as the dean of the College of Education, Health, and Society at Miami (OH) University.
-She has co-authored more than 100 journal article, conference papers, and book chapters.
+She has co-authored more than 100 journal articles, conference papers, and book chapters.
 She says, "I've always been fascinated with language—communication across linguistic, ethnic, and cultural boundaries."
 She speaks five living languages (Flemish/Dutch, French, German, English, and Spanish) and two dead languages (Latin and classical Greek).